 Judging of the routine begins when the rider enters the course and ends when the rider exits the course or falls and loses the handle.

-The speed must remain constant from the beginning of training until the end of the competition.
-Competitions on two-tower systems must be run in automatic mode, the operator is not allowed to slow down for turns or tricks.
+The speed must remain constant from the beginning of training until the end of the competition..

-The normal operating speed of the cable will be published in the bulletin
+Where possible the normal operating speed of the cable will be published in the bulletin

+Competitions on two-tower systems must be run in automatic mode, the operator is not allowed to slow down turns or tricks.
+The operator is not allowed to assist the rider during the competition.

 JUDGING CRITERIA / SCORING